glasnostlinux/glasnost/README.md

 ## Motivation
 I prefer to use hardware which does not use non-free firmware or contain monitoring processors to which I do not have access.
 I also prefer to build the packages on my system to my own requirements as needed.

 There are now several machines available capable of running Linux which do not have [Intel ME](https://en.wikipedia.org/wiki/Intel_Management_Engine), [AMD PSP](https://en.wikipedia.org/wiki/AMD_Platform_Security_Processor) or similar technologies.
-Some like the [Talos II](https://www.raptorcs.com/TALOSII/) have many cores and are capable of building large packges like Firefox in a relatively short time.
+Some like the [Talos II](https://www.raptorcs.com/TALOSII/) have many cores and are capable of building large packages like Firefox in a relatively short time.

 Others for example the [PineBook Pro](https://www.pine64.org/pinebook-pro/) or [PinePhone](https://www.pine64.org/pinephone/) have relatively open hardware but are slower and may take many hours to compile larger packages.